MicrosoftDocs/learn/learn-pr/azure/intro-to-kubernetes/includes/2-what-is-kubernetes.md

 You're responsible for maintaining your Kubernetes environment.
 For example, you need to manage OS upgrades and the Kubernetes installation and upgrades.
 You also manage the hardware configuration of the host machines, such as networking, memory, and storage.

-Cloud services such Azure Kubernetes Service (AKS) greatly reduce these challenges by providing a hosted Kubernetes environment.
+Cloud services such Azure Kubernetes Service (AKS) reduce these challenges by providing a hosted Kubernetes environment.
 These services also simplify the deployment and management of containerized applications in Azure.
-With AKS, we get the benefits of open-source Kubernetes without the complexity or operational overhead compared to running our own custom Kubernetes cluster.
+With AKS, you get the benefits of open-source Kubernetes without the complexity or operational overhead of running your own custom Kubernetes cluster.

 > [!NOTE]
 > Kubernetes is sometimes abbreviated to *K8s*.
 The 8 represents the eight characters between the K and the s of the word K[*ubernete*]s.